Jump start your play

 City Lit Writing endeavours to create a safe and welcoming space for all and we strongly support the use of content notes in our classes.
 This means that learners are encouraged to make their tutor and classmates aware in advance if any writing they wish to share contains material that may be deemed sensitive.
 If you are unsure about what might constitute sensitive content, please ask your tutor for further clarification and read our expectations for participating in writing courses at City Lit.

 Are there any other costs?
 Is there anything I need to bring?

 There are no additonal costs.
 You will need to bring a typed one-page summary of your play idea.
 Paper and pens to write with.

-If you have already written some of your script, it’s a good idea to bring along 1 or 2 printed copies of what you have so far (on laptop or tablet).
+If you have already written some of your script, it’s a good idea to bring along electronic copies of what you have so far.